testus-x/ksh/docs/PR-HowTo.md

 git config user.email 'email+address@to.use.4this.repo'
 git config user.name 'Given to.use.4this.repo Surname'
 ```
-Note that git automatically assigns the name **origin** to your repository on https://github.com/*my_account*/ksh/ and can be used to refer to it.
+Note that git automatically assigns the name **origin** to the cloned repository (https://github.com/*my_account*/ksh/) and can be used to refer to it within git commands.

 ## Issue, branch, commit and create a PR
 Before you start working on an problem or feature, please check the [ksh Issue](https://github.com/ksh-community/ksh/issues) web page, whether there is not already work in progress (WIP) to avoid wasting your valueable time.
 If there is someone already working on it, please check, whether it is possible to work together on it.
-If you can't find an Issue for your problem/feature, please [create a new Issue](https://github.com/ksh-community/ksh/issues/new) and refer to it using hash + number (e.g. #123) when you refer to it on github.
+If you can't find an Issue for your problem/feature, please [create a new Issue](https://github.com/ksh-community/ksh/issues/new) and refer to it using a number sign + number (e.g. #123) when you refer to it on github.
 Within the issue web page you may ask for further guidance or get some hints from other collaborators.

 Before you actually start changing any code, you should always make sure, that your master is up-to-date - see below [**Sync with upstream**](#user-content-1-sync-with-upstream) for the related CLI commands.